xinye83/rpi-clock/README.md

 -   The local latitude (capital phi) is about 44.76 in degrees for me.
 -   The current declination of the Sun (delta) can be approximated by an equation given [here](https://www.esrl.noaa.gov/gmd/grad/solcalc/solareqns.PDF).
 -   For the local hour angle (h), I decided to not compute it from scratch.
 Instead, I can get a very accurate solar noon time from the sunrise and sunset time from OpenWeatherMap and then compute the hour angle with it.

+For the Moon, there are similar terms like zenith/altitude angles but looks like they are much harder to compute accurately.
+The following is a quote from [this](https://airmass.org/notes) page:

+> A really precise calculation of the Moon's position requires the calculation of hundreds of periodic terms to account for all the myriad gravitational forces acting on the Moon.
+Meeus gives a simplified set of calculations in chapter 45 of _Astronomical Algorithms_, with 59 periodic terms in longitude and 30 in latitude.